 Orientation for undergraduate LLB students takes place over four days from 29th January - 1st February 2019, is compulsory for all students coming into the Faculty.
-DON'T MISS this opportunity - it's the lifeline that will introduce the first-year class of 2018 to the campus, the life of the University and the Law Faculty.
+DON'T MISS this opportunity - it's the lifeline that will introduce the first-year class of 2019 to the campus, the life of the University and the Law Faculty.

 The programme will offer you, amongst other things: